 It’s your job to shop around

-Unfortunately for this homeowner, and anyone else in this situation, compensation is a very unlikely option, despite having potentially paid out more than necessary for a home insurance policy for the past two decades.
+Unfortunately for this homeowner, and anyone else in this situation, compensation is an unlikely outcome.
+This is the case even despite having potentially paid out more than necessary for a home insurance policy for the past two decades.

 In Mrs Daily’s case, Torney said: “Unfortunately companies are under no obligation to compensate customers simply for offering poor value.”

-Alex Higgs, Confused.com's home insurance commercial analyst explains why many providers offer such a poor deal on buildings cover.
+Alex Higgs, Confused.com’s home insurance expert, explains why many providers offer such a poor deal on buildings cover.

 “Insurance sold at the point of sale will not always be the best option for a customer.